 “Playa Del Carmen is dying.
-The all inclusive resorts are killing it,” Playa del Carmen resident Diego tells me during our interview with him for our Travelers of the World section.
+The all-inclusive resorts are killing it,” Playa del Carmen resident Diego tells me during our interview with him.

 The “first world” has entered towns like Playa, introducing hard capitalism, and turned what used to be a quiet fishing hamlet into a thrumming throbbing beach town, filled with boutique shops, pricey restaurants, and obnoxious booming nightclubs.

 The growth has been rapid and is no where near finished.
 Playa is on its way to being a premium destination for vacationers.
 The locals have adapted to this new way of life, and ply all sorts of services to the outsiders.
 You walk down the main tourist strip and are offered everything from clothes, massages, food, “Buy junk you don’t need before you leave!” (according to one witty salesperson), and drugs.